Honor killings by region: Italy

-Similar to other Southern/Mediterranean European areas, the honor was traditionally important in Italy.
+Similar to other Southern/Mediterranean European areas, honor was traditionally important in Italy.
 Indeed, until 1981, the Criminal Code provided for mitigating circumstances for such murdering; until 1981 the law read: "Art.
 587: He who causes the death of a spouse, daughter, or sister upon discovering her in illegitimate carnal relations and in the heat of passion caused by the offense to his honor or that of his family will be sentenced from three to seven years.
 The same sentence shall apply to whom, in the above circumstances, causes the death of the person involved in illegitimate carnal relations with his spouse, daughter, or sister."
 Traditionally, honor crimes used to be more prevalent in Southern Italy.

 In 1546, Isabella di Morra, a young poet from Valsinni, Matera, was stabbed to death by her brothers for a suspected affair with a married nobleman, whom they also murdered.
-In 2006, twenty-year-old Hina Saleem, a Pakistani woman who lived in Brescia, Italy, was murdered by her father who claimed he was "saving the family's honor".
+In 2006, twenty-year-old Hina Saleem, a Pakistani woman who lived in Brescia, was murdered by her father who claimed he was "saving the family's honor".
 She had refused an arranged marriage, and was living with her Italian boyfriend.
-In 2009, in Pordenone, Italy, Sanaa Dafani, an 18-year-old girl of Moroccan origin, was murdered by her father because she had a relationship with an Italian man.
-In 2011, in Cerignola, Italy, a man stabbed his brother 19 times because his homosexuality was a "dishonor to the family".
-In 2021 Saman Abbas was murdered by her uncle because she refused her arranged marriage.
+In 2009, in Pordenone, Sanaa Dafani, an 18-year-old girl of Moroccan origin, was murdered by her father because she had a relationship with an Italian man.
+In 2011, in Cerignola, a man stabbed his brother 19 times because his homosexuality was a "dishonor to the family".
+In 2021, in Novellara, Saman Abbas was murdered by her uncle because she refused her arranged marriage.

+Honor killings have been depicted in Italian popular culture; in the 1961 film Divorce Italian Style the protagonist attempts to manipulate his wife into an extramarital affair, so he can murder her and frame it as an honor killing (thereby receiving a light sentence).
+In the 2020 television series Mare fuori a character is murdered by his father because of his homosexuality.

 Norway

+Between 2000 and 2022, there were 24 murders in Norway that are assumed to have honor killing as a motive, according to a recent (as of 2024) report by Kripos.

 Anooshe Sediq Ghulam was a 22-year-old Afghan refugee in Norway, who was murdered by her husband in an honor killing in 2002.
 She had reported her husband to the police for domestic violence and was seeking a divorce.